sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 ####Defining a Template Helper

 When we defined our array for genres, we used text that was all lower case.
 That's because we will use those values in programatic ways to filter the array of frangrances based on the genre choice the user makes.
 But for our list, we want the text to be capitalized.
 We can create a helper method for our templates that will capitalize the text.
-Soma-templates has an interface for create template helpers:
+Soma-template has an interface for creating template helpers:

 ```
 //=================================